ecohealthalliance/repeldata/README.md

 ## Install and download

-To install the package, you must have an active GitHub PAT associated with your EHA account, saved in your `.Renviron` (which can be viewed via `usethis::edit_r_environ()`).
+To install the package, you must have an active GitHub PAT saved in your `.Renviron` (which can be viewed via `usethis::edit_r_environ()`).
 If you do not have a PAT, or if it hasn't been used in over a year, follow the instructions here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token.
-Save your new token in your `.Renviron` as `GITHUB_PAT=paste_your_token_here`.
+Save your new token in your `.Renviron` as `GITHUB_PAT=yourtoken`.
 Restart your R session.

 Install package from GitHub.